 The big powerful Multiquip MC64SE is your best bet if you’re planning to do lots of larger projects like foundations, sidewalks, driveways or patios.

-The mightly little Z Counterform 1800W is our best concrete mixer for small bucket loads of concrete, grout or mortar.
+The mightly little Z Counterform 1800W is our best concrete mixer pick for small bucket loads of concrete, grout or mortar.
 It’s perfect for little jobs like tile work, patching garage floors, brickwork, small steps — anything that requires small batches of concrete.

-However, our pick for the best concrete mixer for general house renovation and yardscape projects is the Imer Wheelman II Gas Concrete Mixer.
+Our pick for the best concrete mixer for general house renovation and yardscape projects is the Imer Wheelman II Gas Concrete Mixer.

 The Imer Wheelman II concrete mixer has solid capacity for most renovation and outdoor concrete jobs.
 The poly drum is easy to clean.
 This mixer is simple to maneuver, and the 3HP Honda motor will last forever.